Guide · early-career

 - Contributed [N] PRs across the team's main codebase

-Apply broadly while you build the follow-up — 3-5 new applications per week, including referral-warm ones.
+Apply broadly while you build the follow-up: 3-5 new applications per week, including referral-warm ones.
 Find one ally from the failed internship willing to be a reference.
 Most candidates who do the deliberate recovery work land a full-time offer within one cycle.
+The applications get you the interviews; the reps are what turn them into the offer that ends the search.
+Practice the full loop live on the $3 trial so the next technical screen doesn't replay whatever went wrong over the summer.

 Frequently asked questions